gaoxf77-biocom/KC-ML-Framework/README.md

   <img src="Figure1_Workflow.png" width="800" alt="KC-ML Workflow">
 </p>

-The **KC-ML framework** integrates biological priors (pathway enrichment and protein-protein interactions) as soft constraints into multi-model machine learning.
+The **KC-ML framework** integrates biological priors (enrichment analysis and protein-protein interactions) as soft constraints into multi-model machine learning.
 This approach decouples biological knowledge from model architecture, improving feature stability and cross-cohort generalizability in high-dimensional transcriptomic prediction.

 This repository provides the core implementation of the Equal-weight Machine Learning (Equal-ML) and Knowledge-Constrained Machine Learning (KC-ML) frameworks described in the accompanying paper.
 The code enables reproduction of the key methodological results related to feature weighting, multi-model consensus learning, and cross-cohort validation.